MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageAccount.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageAccount** cmdlet creates an account that provides access to azure_2 storage services.
+The **New-AzureStorageAccount** cmdlet creates an account that provides access to Azure storage services.
 A storage account is a globally unique resource within the storage system.
 The account is the parent namespace for the Blob, Queue, and Table services.